 - Media corporations and their effect on our perceived social reality

 - COMM 6310 - Mass Comm Theory and Research

-- COMM 6318 - Media Corporations and Media Content
+- COMM 6350 - Social Media Impact and Implications

 For a full list of graduate-level courses at the Valenti School of Communication, view the UH Graduate Catalog.